 Latex Manufacturing Process

-Aside from the origin of the latex, synthetic or natural, you may also want to consider the manufacturing process used to create the finished product when it comes to a latex mattress.
-While many different types of manufacturing processes are used, the two most common produce Dunlop latex and Talalay latex.
+Aside from the origin of the latex, synthetic or natural, you may also want to consider the process used to create the finished product when it comes to a latex mattress.
+While many different types of manufacturing processes are used, the two most common produce Dunlop and Talalay latex.

 Talalay Latex Manufacturing Process